wpeventmanager/wp-event-manager/readme.txt

 == Changelog ==

+= [3.3.1] 24-12-2025 =

+Fixed : WP Coding standard improvements

 = [3.3.0] 20-11-2025 =

-Fixed : Nonce field is added to the events page filter. .
+Fixed : Nonce field is added to the events page filter.
 Fixed : Admin side Event location is saved properly.
 Fixed : Events are expired on time.
 Fixed : license activation message no longer appears once the licensee is activated.